Capital Projects: District Energy & Modernization

 Project Scope

 The District Energy and Modernization (DEM) project is an evolution of Catawba’s use of renewable energy and a critical step toward maximizing efficiency.
-When complete, this geothermal system will connect 26 buildings to a district system that will provide heating and cooling for decades to come.
+When complete, this geoexchange system will connect 26 buildings to a district system that will provide heating and cooling for decades to come.
 This initiative addresses critical deferred maintenance needs while aligning with Catawba's sustainability goals and commitment to achieving a zero-carbon campus.
 This system truly embodies the Campus as Forest cycling ethos — minimizing waste and maximizing energy efficiency.

 Details